-Summer Institute on Neurodevelopmental Disorders
+Summer Institute on Neurodevelopmental Disabilities

-CEDD takes the lead in planning for the annual MIND Summer Institute on Neurodevelopmental Disorders.
+CEDD takes the lead in planning for the annual MIND Summer Institute on Neurodevelopmental Disabilities.
 The institute is a one-day conference intended for a wide range of professionals, including educators, psychologists, physicians, nurses, occupational therapists, physical therapists and speech and language pathologists, as well as consumers, family members, caregivers, and students.
 The focus of the Institute is to help participants keep pace with the latest advances in neurodevelopmental research and the most current standards for best practices in prevention, assessment, treatment, and support services.
 Videos of past Summer Institute presentations are available on UCTV and our website Watch videos »

 CEDD provides online resources and reference materials on topics related to health and wellness, developmental disabilities, advocacy, early identification and intervention, education, post-secondary education, employment, assistive technology, and other quality of life related topics.
 Many on-line resources are available in both English and Spanish.

 On-line Training Programs

 CEDD has developed several training programs that are available, free of charge, via the CEDD website.

 - The Autism Distance Education Parent Training (ADEPT) series focuses on behavioral skills training for parents of children with autism.
 It is geared toward enhancing independence and positive behavior of children with autism and increasing their opportunities for community integration.
 The first two modules in the ADEPT series, entitled “Teaching Functional and Adaptive Skills to your child with ASD” and “Using Positive Behavior Supports and Strategies” have been completed and are available in both English and Spanish on our website.